Sunday, March 17, 2024

 I prefer to use MX-Linux (which is Debian-based, and thus compatible with APT-offline), because it has a "killer app" known as Snapshot, which makes it easy to turn an MX-Linux installation, with all of its settings and added software, into an ISO, which can then be used to create duplicate installations of various types.
 So, the full installation could be used as a "master," which would be used only for making changes and Snapshots, and the Snapshots could be used for creating nonpersistent flash-drive installations (NPFDIs), a.k.a non-persistent "live" installations, which are ideal for running air-gap PCs, because when they're shut down, they don't retain any trace of data accessed with them.
 Another advantage of this type of installation is that they're easy to replace if they fail, or get lost or stolen.
 I put them on USB2 drives, because they're adequate for this purpose, they're cheap, and they run cool, indicating low power consumption.

-The high-security drives contain a "heap"-folder (named "disseminate") which contains a) a copy of everything which is added to the high-security drives, and b) a weekly-updated folder which contains a copy of the encrypted partition on the low-security drives; after updating this folder, the heap-folder is copied to each of the secondary backups, after deleting the previous copy.
+The high-security drives contain a "heap"-folder (named "disseminate") which contains a) a copy of everything which has been added to the high-security drives since the last time the heap-folder was cleared, as described below, and b) a weekly-updated folder which contains a copy of the encrypted partition on the low-security drives.
+After updating b), the heap-folder is copied to each of the secondary backups, after deleting the previous week's copy of the heap-folder.

-When the heap-folder becomes too large and takes too long to copy to the secondary backups on a weekly basis, the copy on the main high-security drive is emptied by disseminating its contents to suitable locations in the high-security drive's main file system (and by deleting what isn't worth saving), and the drive is then copied to each of the secondary backups.
-Assuming that it's been over a year since doing this, I also reformat all of the drives and refresh/update their contents.
+When the heap-folder becomes too large and takes too long to copy to the secondary backups on a weekly basis, the heap folder on the main high-security drive is cleared by disseminating its contents to suitable locations in the high-security drive's main file system, and by deleting what I no longer consider to be worth saving.
+The main high-security drive is then copied to each of the secondary backups.
+Assuming that it's been over a year since doing this, I also reformat all of the drives in my storage/backup system and refresh/update their contents.
+(I've considered using SD-cards instead of flash drives, to speed this up.)
 Each user would adapt this system to their needs.

 Creating Snapshot-ISOs and nonpersistent live installations

-When creating a Snapshot-ISO on my air-gap PC, I use an SD-card to store the ISO, which saves considerable time, because Snapshot ISOs are typically huge, and SD cards have a very fast write-speed.
+When I'm running a full MX-Linux installation on my air-gap PC and using the MX-Linux Snapshot tool to create an ISO of the full installation, I use an SD-card to store the ISO, which saves considerable time, because Snapshot ISOs are typically huge, and SD cards have a very fast write-speed.
 Even so, creating a Snapshot takes about ten minutes.
 Creating NPFDIs is just a matter of copying an ISO to a flash drive in a special format, using a USB-installer program such as Etcher or MX Live USB Maker, an MX Tool on MX-Linux.
 This process is simple and takes about ten minutes.

 The disadvantage of using NPFDIs to run the PC is that changing a setting, and making it persistent, requires changing the setting on the full installation, then creating a new ISO and a new NPFDI.
 So, I usually wait until I have to make a few changes, or an important one, before going through this process.